MohamedLamineAllal/binance-client/README.md

 > NOTICE: BINANCE FUTURES support
 >
-> (user stream is supported !
-ORDER_TRADE_UPDATE object is renamed!
-ACCOUNT_UPDATE not yet!
-But you can use it raw!)
+> (User stream for Binance futures is fully supported !
+Doc updated to reflect it!
+Go all bellow!)

 > Binance futures typescript supported

-> The doc on that matter wasn't updated!
-If you go for this package check the code source and the official doc
+> The doc for Binance (spot, margin,) wasn't updated!
+Neither **futures** is well documented!
+If you go for this package check the code source and the official doc!
+Still we are updating and adding more reference from time to time!

 > To note the Binance futures official doc is way nice
 >